Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 That’s why I always go on one or two winter city breaks in the new year, usually to somewhere I’ve never been before.

-From Stockholm to Budapest, these are some of the best European cities to visit in winter.
+From Budapest to Oslo, these are some of the best European winter city breaks.
 Also, I just had to include a couple of other places like the States and Kazakhstan for something a little further afield.
 There really are some amazing winter destinations all over the world!

 So, if you’re looking for your next city break this winter you really can’t go wrong with any of these!